FriederikeBock/ALICEPCGtutorial/AliPhysicsAndGrid/runningTasks.md

 # Running Analysis Tasks

+You need to have some ALICE data on your disk if you want to run the _Offline_ testing.
-* download data/MC production from GRID, see [Download Files from GRID](/AliPhysicsAndGrid/download.md).
+To download files from a data/MC production of ALICE from the GRID, see [Download Files from GRID](/AliPhysicsAndGrid/download.md).

 ## Offline